windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 ## What is a market?

-The word market gets thrown around in business discourse a lot, but its often used in a vague manner.
-So let’s nail down a working definition.
+The word market gets thrown around in business discourse a lot, particularly in the world of startups ever since Don Valentine stated that VCs should "Invest in Big Markets".
+But we're often vague about our definition of markets.
+So let's nail a definition down.

 According to marketing guru Geoffrey Moore, a market is “a set of **actual or potential** customers for a set of products/services, that have a **common set of problems, needs or wants**”.

 I’ve highlighted the two most important aspects of this definition that I will focus on.
 Namely, I will be making 2 points.

-1. There is a difference between actual and potential customers
+1. Markets are defined by existing or new problems, needs, or wants.
-2. There is a difference between new and existing problems, needs, or wants.
+2. Markets consist of both actual and potential customers.

 ### Markets are Defined by Problems, Needs, or Wants

 The second of these aspects is the most intuitive.
 Markets - at least in the way I will define them - are defined by problems, needs, and wants.
 Customers use a product because it solves a problem they have, or because it meets a need or want.
 So instead of defining a market by product category (e.g. "a $100M market for automobiles), I will define markets by dollars spent to solve a particular problem.
-I do this both to be consistent but also because it more readily reveals all the possible solution categories we turn to in order to solv a given problem.
+I do this both to be consistent but also because it more readily reveals all the possible solution categories we turn to in order to solve a given problem.

 Additionally, what may feel new about this definition is that there is a difference between problems/needs/wants that exist or are new.